ritvikmath/jekyll-now/_posts/2016-8-14-SalaryDynamics.md

 ## Brief Notes on the Data

-* Employees who are concurrenly students have their names listed as '*****' in order to protect their privacy.
+* Employees who are concurrently students have their names listed as '*****' in order to protect their privacy.
 For this reason, we will use them when calculating summary statistics for each campus, but must remove them when we try and track certain employees through time since we have no unique identifier for them.
 * The job titles are not very specific and usually are limited to things like 'COACH' or 'PROF' without much more detail about which sport, department, etc. the employee is a part of.
 * There are a few missing values in the data for salaries.
 This author chose to use median imputation to fill in these missing values.
 Basically, missing values for any column are filled in with the median of existing entries in that column.